ngqhung0912/StackOverFlow-MBDProject/README.md

 - Some figures (not all) are available on the /fig directory.
 Other figures will be available on their research question's Jupyter notebook.

+### Specific instructions for pca_extended.py and features_engineering.py:

+- `cd codes/`

+- Create an environment using `conda env create -f stackoverflow_env.yml --name stackoverflow_env`

+- Zip the environment: `zip -r stackoverflow_env.zip stackoverflow_env`

+- Then follow the instructions on each python file's heading.